ondat/documentation/docs/upgrade/using-rolling-upgrades.md

 ## Overview

-This guide will demonstrate how to enable protection for your orchestrator's rolling upgrades using the [Upgrade Guard](/docs/concepts/rolling-upgrades/#upgrade-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
+This guide will demonstrate how to enable protection for your orchestrator's rolling upgrades using the [Node Guard](/docs/concepts/rolling-upgrades/#node-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
 This feature helps prevent your persistent storage volumes from becoming unhealthy during the rolling downtime of an orchestrator upgrade.

 > ⚠️ This feature is currently in tech preview, we only recommend using this feature on your test clusters.